iliastsa/cpp-thread-pool/README.md

 # C++ thread pool
-A simple, header-only thread pool implementation in C++
+A simple thread pool implementation in C++

 # Getting Started
-To use the thread pool in your project, you simply include the header in your project.
+To use the thread pool in your project, you simply include the header where it's needed and add the .cpp implentation file in your compilation.
+Make sure that the header file is visible from the .cpp file.
+The preferred way of doing this is using the -I option of gcc/g++.

 You also have to add the pthread library during the linking step, since the thread pool uses POSIX threads.